Eternal Security’s

 He made no distinction between us and them, for he purified their hearts by faith.
 (Acts 15:9)

 Getting back to 1 Tim.
 1:6, we can deduce that those referred to there, who once had a pure heart and salvation, lost that spiritual standing before God.
-If the version of imputed righteousness, as taught by the eternal security teachers, was true, that would be impossible and therefore could never occur!
-Hence, since it did (and does) occur, then we can be assured that a spiritually righteous and holy standing at the point of getting born again can afterwards be adversely affected and changed to the point of negating one’s salvation, which is what we see in various ways and at many other times in the Bible.
+If the version of imputed righteousness, as taught by the eternal security teachers was true, they could not have lost their purified heart condition as they did.
+It would be impossible!
+However, since that did (and does) occur, then we can be assured that a spiritually righteous and holy standing at the point of getting born again can afterwards be adversely affected and changed to the point of negating one's salvation, which is what we see in various ways and at many other times in the Bible.

-Because Paul knew such a lethal change can occur, and was a faithful servant of God, he wrote Timothy the following:
+Because Paul knew such a lethal change can occur, he wrote Timothy the following:

 Do not share in the sins of others.
 Keep yourself pure.
 (1 Tim.
 5:22)

 It is apparent that Paul, who gave us Romans 4:6-8, knew sin could: (1) Cause a spiritually pure person, like Timothy, to become impure and (2) Timothy would have to do something for himself to keep that blessed condition of being pure under grace.
-Again, it is clear that Paul rejected the version of imputed righteousness, as taught by the dangerous eternal security teachers.
+Again, it is clear that Paul rejected the popular version of imputed righteousness, as taught by the dangerous eternal security teachers.
+Peter similarly wrote:

 So then, dear friends, since you are looking forward to this, make every effort to be found spotless, blameless and at peace with him.
 (2 Pet 3:14)

-Most in the church at Sardis didn’t do this and got spiritually defiled unlike the few mentioned here:
+Most in the church at Sardis didn't stay pure, but got spiritually defiled.
+Only a few didn't soil their spiritual clothes:

 Yet you have a few people in Sardis who have not soiled their clothes.
 They will walk with me, dressed in white, for they are worthy.
 He who overcomes will, like them, be dressed in white.
 I will never blot out his name from the book of life, but will acknowledge his name before my Father and his angels.
 (Rev. 3:4,5)

 All of that is enough, but there is more.
-Please ponder this fact:
+Please ponder the fact that heart purity is the salvation issue with God:

 Blessed are the pure in heart, for they will see God.
 (Mat 5:8)